Anneville Studio :: Mokume Gane Custom Wedding Rings

 Picture

-Metamorphic Mokume - Online
+Mokume Gane Chisel Patterning - live 2-day Online

 This online class is designed to work just like an in-person workshop, with demos, interactive presentations, and time to practice skills.
 We’ll be teaching via Zoom and you’re encouraged to work and ask questions along the way.
 We’ll finish each day with a group wrap up session.
 On the last day we’ll have our traditional raffle too!
 For the best experience, this class is limited to 15 students.